Entropy Production for Discrete-Time Markov Processes: Decomposition of Entropy Production

-The non-negativity of time-reversed marginal entropy production can be interpreted as an expression of the second law of thermodynamics whereby the entropy of X is non-decreasing based on the local detailed balance of \eqref{ldb_trep_mar} when only X is observable in a composite system XY.
-The equal sign of the second law holds when the marginalized forward process of X is reversible based on the condition that the time-reversed marginal entropy production becomes zero.
+The non-negativity of marginal entropy production/dissipation function can be interpreted as an expression of the second law of thermodynamics whereby the entropy of X is non-decreasing when only X is observable in a composite system XY.